Chip startups using light instead of wires gaining speed and investments - NewsBreak

 Chip startups using light instead of wires gaining speed and investments

-In the latest example, Ayar Labs, a startup developing this technology called silicon photonics, said on Tuesday it had raised $130 million from investors including chip giant Nvidia Corp.
+In the latest example, Ayar Labs, a startup developing this technology called silicon photonics, said on Tuesday it had raised $130 million from investors including chip giant Nvidia Corp (NVDA.O).

 While the transistor-based silicon chip has increased computing power exponentially over past decades as transistors have reached the width of several atoms, shrinking them further is challenging.
 Not only is it hard to make something so miniscule, but as they get smaller, signals can bleed between them.